RadicallyOpen/RadicallyOpen/_events/2017-10-16-Introductory-Rampton.markdown

 The training will be held at the Mike Harris Learning & Development (MHLD) Centre, Rampton Hospital, Woodbeck, Retford, DN22 0PD

 #### Prices and booking
-The cost for attending this one-day introductory training is £150.
+The cost for attending this one-day introductory training is £150 plus £30 VAT.

 ### Please complete our registration form to sign up to this training event:
 [RO-Introductory Nottinhamshire Registration Form](https://goo.gl/forms/Dk13fx4NrFSsU3ns1)